 CALL 888-988-7063 TO SPEAK WITH an COLORADO trucking accident attorney FOR FREE

 No matter how they happen, car accidents are stressful.
 They can bring physical injury, costly car repairs, and confusing conversations with insurance adjusters.
 However, when an accident involves a truck, a new layer of complexity arises.
 These sorts of accidents can require delicate handling to give you the best shot at seeking maximum compensation for your injuries.

-If you have been in an accident with an 18-wheeler, call the attorneys at Zinda Law Group at 888-988-7063 for a free case evaluation.
+If you have been in an accident with an 18-wheeler in Colorado, call the trucking accident attorneys at Zinda Law Group at 888-988-7063 for a free case evaluation.
 If we don’t reach a favorable outcome in your case, you don’t owe us anything.

 Contact the Police

 After your accident, it is critical to contact the police and report the accident to them.
 Even if the accident seems relatively minor, call the police and report it.
 The driver of the truck may ask you not to call the police and offer to resolve it between the two of you.
 You should turn down any such offer and make sure that the police are notified.

 - Reporting Accidents is Mandatory in Colorado: According to Colorado law, it is mandatory to report any car accident that causes any property damage or that results in personal injury or death.
 Because most car accidents will result in at least some damage to the vehicles involved, you will need to dial 911 to be on the safe side.